Table Fundamentals

 Method Chaining

 Method chaining in Python is when the object returned from one method becomes the object to use in the next method.
-In this case:
+In the above case:

 1. Calling the Table returns an empty table.